Electrical resistivity and conductivity

-Electrical resistivity (also called specific electrical resistance or volume resistivity) is a fundamental property of a material that measures how strongly it resists electric current, such as pure water which is an insulator.
+Electrical resistivity (also called volume resistivity or specific electrical resistance) is a fundamental specific property of a material that measures its electrical resistance or how strongly it resists electric current.
 A low resistivity indicates a material that readily allows electric current.
 Resistivity is commonly represented by the Greek letter ρ (rho).
-The SI unit of electrical resistivity is the ohm-meter (Ω⋅m).
+The SI unit of electrical resistivity is the ohm-metre (Ω⋅m).
 For example, if a 1 m3 solid cube of material has sheet contacts on two opposite faces, and the resistance between these contacts is 1 Ω, then the resistivity of the material is 1 Ω.m.